 Is Salvador safe?

 Like any big city in Brazil or in the world, we have to pay attention.
 Our tip is that you should avoid walking with cameras or with your cell phone on display.
 A fanny pack is highly recommended, because it is safer to save your belongings, and practical to take your cell phone and take a pic quickly.
-Avoid walking at night in places without movement, it’s better to take precautions, isn’t it?😉
+Buy an international eSIM to have Internet access to check information, book a safe ride, etc. Avoid walking at night in places without movement, it’s better to take precautions, isn’t it?😉

 What to do in Salvador